 Scrutiny with a keen eye (and knowing your facts) can mean a bargain buy with European taste.

 Mk IV Golfs can start just below the $3,000 mark for a 2.0L base model and up to $14,000 for a fully-loaded GTI in impeccable condition.

-Same goes for the Jetta, with the base GL starting in the around $2,900 and VR6 or GLI turbo models over $13,000.
-Prices are roughly the same with the Beetle.
+The same goes for the Jetta, with the base GL starting at around $2,900 and VR6 or GLI turbo models over $13,000.
+Prices are roughly the same for the Beetle.
 The TDI diesels all hold their value well because of their fuel economy and included features.

 Whatever your choice be, if you’re looking for a used car that can bring some driving pleasure to your sensible, money-conscious motoring, these Mk IV Volkswagens can provide next-tier amenities, performance, and value for the prices of the plain-Jane alternatives.

-Save money, enjoy what you drive.
+Save money, and enjoy what you drive.
 Viva das Auto.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.